William Lindsay Scruggs: Early life and ambassadorships

 Colombia.
 Previously his title was simply Minister Resident, Colombia.

 Scruggs was U.S. Minister to Venezuela from May 30, 1889, to December 15, 1892.
 In 1889 he became known as Envoy Extraordinary and Minister Plenipotentiary, Venezuela.
 Scruggs appeared to resign his ambassadorship to Venezuela in December 1892, but in fact had been dismissed by the US for bribing the President of Venezuela.
+The bribery was exposed by lawyer Gilbert Ray Hawes.